This book is a call to action. You can participate. This is for you.

 This book has five chapters.
 They are mostly independent; you can read any on its own.
 Together, however, they form a hero’s journey path: through trials and tribulations to a brilliant future.

 However, the first chapter, “What is the Scary kind of AI?” explains why that is probably misleading.
 Scenarios in which AIs act like tyrants are emotionally compelling, and may be possible, but they attract attention away from other risks.
 AI is dangerous when it creates new, large, unchecked pools of power.
 Those present the same risks whether the power is exploited by people or by AI systems themselves.
-(Here the hero—that’s you—realizes that the world is scarier than it seemed.)
+(Here the hero—that’s you!—realizes that the world is scarier than it seemed.)

 The second chapter, “Apocalypse now,” explores a largely neglected category of catastrophic risks of current and near-future AI systems.
 These scenarios feature AI systems that are not at all mind-like.
-However, they act on our own minds, coopting people to act on their behalf, altering our cultural and social systems for their benefit, amassing enormous power, undermining governments and other critical institutions, and could cause societal collapse unintentionally.
-That may now sound as unlikely as the scenarios in which a tyrannical, self-aware AI deliberately takes over the world and enslaves or kills all humans.
+However, they act on our own minds: coopting people to act on their behalf, altering our cultural and social systems for their benefit, amassing enormous power, undermining governments and other critical institutions, and potentially causing societal collapse unintentionally.
+That may now sound as unlikely as the scenarios in which a self-aware AI deliberately takes over the world and enslaves or kills all humans.
 I hope reading the chapter will make this alternative terrifyingly plausible.
 (The hero gets thrown into increasingly perilous, unexpected, complicated scenarios.
 Is survival possible?)

 Chapter three, “Practical actions you can take against AI risks” describes seven approaches.
 These may be effective against both the mind-like AIs of the first chapter, and the mindless ones of the second.
 For each approach, it suggests helpful actions that different sorts of people and institutions can take.
 They are complementary, and none is guaranteed to work, so all are worth pursuing simultaneously.
 (The hero takes up magical arms against the enemy, and victory seems possible after all.)

-The utopian case for AI is dramatic acceleration of scientific understanding, and therefore technological and material progress.
-Those are worthy goals, which I share fully.
-However, no one has explained how or why AI would accomplish them.
-Chapter four, “Technological transformation without Scary AI,” suggests that it wouldn’t—but that such acceleration is within our reach.
-The pace of progress currently depends on dysfunctional social structures and incentives for research and development.
+Nevertheless, such acceleration is within our reach.
+Dysfunctional social structures for research and development limit our pace currently.
 We can take immediate, pragmatic actions to remove obstacles and speed progress, without involving risky AI.
 (The hero achieves an epiphany of the better world to come, and discovers that the key is of quite a different nature than expected.)

-The most important questions are not about technology but about us.
+The most important questions are not about technology, but about us.
 The final chapter asks: What sorts of future would we like?
 What role would AI play in getting us there, and also in that world?
 What is your own role in helping it come about?
 (The story finishes with the hero beginning a new sort of journey, and leaves an open-ended conclusion.)

 Gradient Dissent describes neglected scientific and engineering approaches that may make neural networks less risky.
 However, technical fixes cannot make them safe enough for most purposes.
 In the longer run, this technology should be deprecated, regulated, avoided, and replaced with better alternatives.

-- 2.Kelsey Piper discusses the gap between these two fields, and possible synergies, in “There are two factions working to prevent AI dangers.
-Here’s why they’re deeply divided.”
+- 3. Kelsey Piper discusses the gap between the two fields, and possible synergies, in “There are two factions working to prevent AI dangers.
+Here’s why they’re deeply divided,” Vox, Aug 10, 2022.